Harshit-RV/network-utils/private-ca/client/README.md

 **Note:**

 1. Sudo privilege is required for generating host certificates as they need to write to system directories like `/etc/ssh`.
-2. The `ENVIRONMENT` (host or client) parameter only affects how AWS credentials are retrieved, not what type of certificates you can generate.
+2. The `ENVIRONMENT` (host or client) parameter affects how AWS credentials are retrieved.
 See [Script Parameters](#script-parameters) for more details.

 ### Running via AWS CLI (Lambda)